 It’s common for personal trainers and their clients to develop close relationships.
 A trainer often transitions from a coach and role model to a confidant and friend.
 In fact, a sign of a healthy trainer-client relationship is the strong bond that forms.
-That said, it is also possible for a trainer-client relationship to evolve into something more of the romantic variety.
+That said, it is also possible for romantic relationships with clients to develop unexpectedly.

 Here’s what to do and how to maintain your scope of practice should you ever find yourself in this situation.